karimelshami/chat-app/README.md

 List of APIs

-1. Get All users
+1. Get All users *used*

     /users
     GET
-    Can used to list all the users in the inbox returns an Array of users,each user has a name and an Id
+    Can be used to create a group chat. returns an Array of users,each user has a name and an Id

-2. Get a single user by id
+2. Get a single user by id *used*

     /user/:id
     GET
-    Basicly the login,user choose which user to log in with,so user logs in with user Id returns one users with name and Id
+    returns one users with name and Id

-3. Poll all new messages after last MessageId *used but not finished*
+3. Poll all new messages after last MessageId *used*

    /conversation/:conversationId/new/:last MessageId
    GET
-   *No use case yet*
     return the array of messages objects that come after the id given.
     Example response :
     {“id":"1",